-- a direct accessible route in compliance with 4.1.4 from the lobby/entrance to the change rooms; - a direct accessible route in compliance with 4.1.4 from the change rooms to the pool deck; - where the pool is outdoors, - an accessible route in compliance with 4.1.4 throughout the normally occupied portions of the pool; and - a pool deck that is minimum 1800 mm (70-7/8 in.) wide with a clear accessible route in compliance with 4.1.4 around the entire perimeter; - access from the pool deck into the water, provided by a ramp that shall have - a handrail on either side at 865 - 965 mm (34 - 38 in.); - a clear width of at least 1100 mm (43-1/4 in.); - a curb or other means to prevent a wheelchair from falling off the side; and - surface finishes capable of being kept clean, sanitary and free from slipperiness. - where ramp is not submerged it shall - have a landing at the bottom of the ramp that is at least 450 - 550 mm (18 - 21-3/4 in.) below the top of the wall; - be equipped with a floor drain at the lowest point; - have a width at the top of the wall between the pool and ramp of 250

-300 mm (10 - 11-3/4 in.);

-- have water depth at the landing clearly marked in figures at least 100 mm high on the top of the wall; and

-- have a maximum slope of 1:12;
+- the lobby/entrance to the change rooms; - a direct accessible route in compliance with 4.1.4 from the change rooms to the pool deck; - where the pool is outdoors, - an accessible route in compliance with 4.1.4 throughout the normally occupied portions of the pool; and - a pool deck that is minimum 1800 mm (70-7/8 in.) wide with a clear accessible route in compliance with 4.1.4 around the entire perimeter; - access from the pool deck into the water, provided by a ramp that shall have - a handrail on either side at 865 - 965 mm (34 - 38 in.); - a clear width of at least 1100 mm (43-1/4 in.); - a curb or other means to prevent a wheelchair from falling off the side; and - surface finishes capable of being kept clean, sanitary and free from slipperiness. - where ramp is not submerged it shall - have a landing at the bottom of the ramp that is at least 450 - 550 mm (18 - 21-3/4 in.) below the top of the wall; - be equipped with a floor drain at the lowest point; - have a width at the top of the wall between the pool and ramp of 250 - 300 mm (10 - 11-3/4 in.); - have water depth at the landing clearly marked in figures at least 100 mm high on the top of the wall; and - have a maximum slope of 1:12; - where ramp is submerged it shall - have water depth at the bottom of the ramp of 600 - 900 mm (23-5/8 -35-1/2 in.); - have a hard-surfaced area that is at least 750 mm (30 in.) wide contiguous to the entire length of the submerged ramp; - have finishes that are different in colour or

-- where ramp is submerged it shall - have water depth at the bottom of the ramp of 600 - 900 mm (23-5/8 -35 in.); - have a hard-surfaced area that is at least 750 mm (30 in.) wide contiguous to the entire length of the submerged ramp; - have finishes that are different in colour or shade from each other and from that of the pool walls and bottom; and - have a maximum slope of 1:9. - a shower chair available at each facility for use in transferring into the water and/or shower; where steps are provided into - the pool, steps shall be marked with a colour-contrasting strip of at least 50 mm (2 in.) wide, at both the riser and the tread; and - colour-contrasting handrails on both sides of the steps.
-Such handrails shall extend at least 300 mm (11-3/4 in.) beyond the pool edge; - where a curbed edge is provided, it shall be a minimum of 200 mm (7-7/8 in.) and a maximum of 400 mm (15-3/4 in.) in height; - pool boundaries clearly defined by both a textural change and a colour contrast to both the water surface and surrounding pavement; - perimeter of pool deck clearly delineated by a tactile surface indicator around the pool; - firm, slip-resistant materials and finishes used on the pool perimeter, deck or paved areas surrounding the pool; - non-abrasive and easy-to-clean pool perimeter finishes; - adequate drainage on the pool deck to drain water quickly;
+- shade from each other and from that of the pool walls and bottom; and - have a maximum slope of 1:9. - a shower chair available at each facility for use in transferring into the water and/or shower; - where steps are provided into the pool, - steps shall be marked with a colour-contrasting strip of at least 50 mm (2 in.) wide, at both the riser and the tread; and - colour-contrasting handrails on both sides of the steps.
+Such handrails shall extend at least 300 mm (11-3/4 in.) beyond the pool edge; - where a curbed edge is provided, it shall be a minimum of 200 mm (7-7/8 in.) and a maximum of 400 mm (15-3/4 in.) in height; - pool boundaries clearly defined by both a textural change and a colour contrast to both the water surface and surrounding area; - perimeter of pool deck clearly delineated by a tactile surface indicator around the pool; - firm, slip-resistant materials and finishes used on the pool perimeter, deck or paved areas surrounding the pool; - non-abrasive and easy-to-clean pool perimeter finishes; - adequate drainage on the pool deck to drain water quickly; - where pool-depth indicator marking is provided, depthindicator markings, as well as 'SHALLOW END' and 'DEEP END' markings, of a highly contrasting colour and sufficient size to be easily visible; - where diving boards or platforms are provided, they shall be clearly marked and protected.
+Overhead clearances should be a minimum of 2100 mm (82-3/4 in.) or shall be protected by suitable guards; - where lanes, and/or lane markers are provided, they shall be of a highly contrasting colour.
+Tie-off devices for lane markers shall be positioned such that they do not create a tripping hazard;